I offer two couples groups that are currently being conducted online.

 This principle is based on the healing powers of sharing with others; talking about feelings and experiences in a group can help relieve pain, guilt, and stress.

-Although group therapy offers guidance and support through the group, it also helps partners in a couple realize that they are responsible for their own actions and the consequences that follow.
+A couples group helps partners in a couple realize that they are responsible for their own actions and the consequences that follow.